JudeSafo/All_Language_Model/README.md

 ```python
 uvicorn app:app --reload
 ```
-Follow instructions provided by the server for where the api is hosted.
-_Note_:make certain your (venv) is active or you will encounter errors.
+Follow instructions provided by the server for where the api is hosted.<br> _Note_:make certain your (venv) is active or you will encounter errors.

 ### List of AWS architecture